Uncertainty-Aware Image Classification In Biomedical Imaging Using Spectral-normalized Neural Gaussian Processes: Compliance with Ethical Standards and Acknowledgments

 \section{Compliance with Ethical Standards and Acknowledgments}

-This study used only publicly available, fully de-identified data from the MicroBench meta-dataset \cite{LozanoNirschl2024_microbench}.
-This work was supported by NIH P30-AG53425, Madison VA GRECC, and the University of Wisconsin–Madison SMPH and the Department of Pathology.
+This study used only publicly available, deidentified data from the MicroBench meta-dataset \cite{LozanoNirschl2024_microbench}. \JJN{This work was supported by the University of Wisconsin–Madison ADRC (NIH P30-AG53425), Department of Pathology, and the Madison VA GRECC}.
 The authors declare no conflicts of interest.
-AI tools were used only for grammar, spelling, and language editing.
+AI tools were used only for grammar and spelling.